 1853, July 15 – the two Grand Trunk companies merged together with the St. Lawrence & Atlantic RR as well as with the companies of the Toronto & Guelph Railway, the Grand Junction Railroad and the Quebec & Richmond Railway to become the Grand Trunk Railway.

 1855, November 19 – Grand Trunk Ry opened through Cornwall from Ste-Anne-de-Bellevue to Brockville in broad gauge.
 A passenger train originating at Brockville to Montreal (nos.
 25 and 26) became known as “the Moccasin” for the Native Americans whom used that train to sell their wares in the city.
-Cornwall had a station (situated on the north side of Ninth Street East where Sydney Street now runs through northwards), engine house, freight house and dining hall.
+Cornwall had a station (situated on the north side of Ninth Street East where today Sydney Street runs north, just south of the intersection with Tenth Street East), engine house, freight house and dining hall.

 1856, October 27 – Grand Trunk Ry completed its line between Toronto and Montreal.
 The first through train consisted of 3 first class and 3 second class coaches, ran from Montreal (Point St. Charles) to Toronto (Don Station) and a similar train made the journey in the opposite direction.
 Departure was at 07:00 from Montreal and 07:30 from Toronto.
 The trains passed in the vicinity of Kingston Junction where a stop of 30 minutes occurred for lunch.
 The journey took 14 hours.

 1873, October 4 – Grand Trunk Ry converted to standard gauged west of Montreal, which including the rails through Cornwall.

 1882 – the Cornwall Junction Railway was created to build from Cornwall to Smiths Falls and then to Perth or Carleton Place.